Skin Conditions During Pregnancy

 Over-the-counter (OTC) products containing the following ingredients can be used during pregnancy:

 - Glycolic acid

-If you want to use an over-the-counter product that contains an ingredient not on this list, contact your health care provider.
+If you want to use an OTC product that contains an ingredient not on this list, contact your health care professional.

 Some prescription acne medications should not be used while you are pregnant:

 - Hormonal therapy—Several medications that block specific hormones can be used to treat acne.
 Their use during pregnancy is not recommended due to the risk of birth defects.